happydasch/btplotting/README.md

   useful when replaying data, to remove gaps when using multiple data sources.
 * Every figure has its own ColumnDataSource, so the live client can patch without having issues with nan values
+* Can be extended with custom tabs (for example order execution with live client, custom analysis, etc.)

 ## Features